Some may say that email marketing is outdated, but experienced marketers will support the opposite!

 WHAT IS EMAIL MARKETING?

-Even though emails are more than 40 years old, they never fell out of fashion.
-Experienced marketers and business owners felt the importance of using one of the oldest way of online communication in building their communities and leads.
+Even though emails are more than 40 years old, they never fell out of style.
+Experienced marketers and business owners alike felt the importance of using one of the oldest ways of online communication in building communities and leads.

-Email Newsletter - regular emails that are sent to subscribers daily, weekly, monthly or annually.
-Their focus is to build a relationship with leads (subscribers) in order to convert them into active customers.
+Email Newsletter - regular emails that are sent to subscribers on a predetermined basis, daily, weekly, monthly, annually and/or on special occasions.
+Their focus is to build a relationship with leads (subscribers) to convert them into active customers.

-Direct Email - directly informs subscribers about current offers, sales, new products etc.
+Direct Email - directly informs subscribers about elements like current offers, sales, and new products.

-They are very similar to the flyers you receive in your post office box or coupons you get at the mall.
+They are very similar to the flyers or coupons you receive.

-Cold Email - while other types of email required some connection between a subscriber (usually through a website) and your business, cold mailing is based on connecting with people without any previous connecting moment.
-When you send your email, you are a stranger to your audience.
-They do not know how awesome your company is, as they have never heard of you before nor have they had any experience with your product/services.
-If you want to get their attention, you need to know and understand your subscribers’ emotions.
-Cold emailing can be your starting activity if you want to introduce your company to people you don’t know, but make sure your content is not a hard sell.
+Cold Email - while other types of email required some connection between a subscriber and your business, cold mailing is based on connecting with without any previous connecting moment.
+The thing is, if you want to get their attention, you need to know and understand your subscribers’ emotions.
+Cold emailing can be your starting activity if you want to introduce your company to people you do not know, but make sure your content is not a hard sell.
 This means that your business introduction should be warm and polite, with an option to keep following your business updates if they want to.

 90% of email gets delivered to the intended recipient’s inbox, whereas only 2% of your Facebook fans see your posts in their News Feed. – Forrester Research